Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

-Also a *blanker*, since we need to fill some parts with empty bytes:
+Also a bleacher function, since we need to fill some parts with empty bytes:

 <br>